psifertex/breaking_decompilers/slides.md

 ![](/images/evident-light.png)
 <!-- .element: style="width: 150px;margin: 0 auto;" -->

 Note: Pardon the awkward phrasing, I know "stealthy" works better, but this makes the three Es and the alliteration work better.
 Higher is better, so a higher number means the technique is less observable.
 Kinda backward, but this lets the scores be additive.
+This is one of the most important attributes as too often people just want to make it hard to reverse something, but what is far more valuable is _subtly_ breaking a decompiler.
+That, used judiciously, can cause far more trouble than the world's most opaque VM implementation.

 ----